Skip to main content

 Because “I saw a TikTok” doesn’t always cut it.
 Dozens of stories, daily.

-Hamdi’s detainment is the latest in a string of deportations of people who have criticized Israel.
+Hamdi’s detainment is the latest in a string of deportations of Palestinians and anti-Zionist activists from the Bay Area.
 In June, two Palestinian men — Awdah Hathaleen and his cousin Eid Hathaleen — were denied entry at SFO and sent to Qatar.
 Awdah Hathaleen was killed in the West Bank weeks later (opens in new tab), allegedly by an Israeli settler.

 On Sunday, within minutes after the DHS announcement about Hamdi, one of MAGA’s biggest cheerleaders, Laura Loomer, took to Twitter to celebrate the occasion.